hayattcodes/dark-pattern-detector/README.md

 | Hindi Dark Patterns | India-specific | Devanagari script phrase matching | 5–7 |
 | Third-Party Services | Mathur et al. 2019 | Script source fingerprinting | 6 |

-### Detection Architecture
+## Detection Architecture

-**Fake Timer** uses a twopass behavioral approach discovery pass on page load, then a 500ms polling interval watching for post expiry resets.
-If the timer reaches `00:00` and resets to its original value within 3 seconds, it is flagged with 95% confidence.
-If the offer text is unchanged after expiry, it flags at 80% confidence.
-This mirrors the checkout crawler behavioral observation pattern from Mathur et al. 2019.
+**Fake Timer** uses a two-pass behavioural discovery pass on page load and then a 500ms polling interval checking for post expiry resets.
+If the timer reaches 00:00 and resets to the original value within 3 seconds, it is flagged with 95% certainty.
+If the offer text is unchanged after expiry it flags at 80% confidence.
+This is similar to the checkout crawler behavioural observation pattern of Mathur et al. 2019.

 **Hidden Costs** implements a three-state machine per domain stored in `chrome.storage.local`:

 ```
 IDLE → PRICE_OBSERVED (product page) → CHECKOUT → FLAGGED / CLEAR
 ```

-Price is extracted via schema.org `itemprop="price"`, JSON-LD Product markup, then a fallback chain of platform-specific CSS selectors (`.a-price` for Amazon, `.woocommerce-Price-amount` for WooCommerce).
-A price increase above 5% at checkout that was not disclosed at the product page stage triggers a red alert banner.
+Price is scraped via `schema.org itemprop="price"`, JSON-LD Product markup, then a fallback chain of platform-specific CSS selectors (`.a-price` for Amazon, `.woocommerce-Price-amount` for WooCommerce).
+A red-alert banner is triggered for a checkout price increase over 5% that was not disclosed at the product-page stage.

-**Asymmetric Consent** uses CMP fingerprinting derived from the CookieBlock ETH Zürich consent crawler — recognising OneTrust, Cookiebot, TrustArc, Quantcast, Usercentrics, and Hostinger's custom wrapper by DOM selector.
-It then maps buttons to ACCEPT_PATH and REJECT_PATH, estimates click depth without clicking, and flags when the depth differential exceeds 2 or when no reject option is visible on the first screen.
+**Asymmetric Consent** relies on CMP fingerprinting from the CookieBlock ETH Zürich consent crawler: it discovers OneTrust, Cookiebot, TrustArc, Quantcast, Usercentrics, and Hostinger's custom wrapper through DOM selector.
+Then it assigns buttons to `ACCEPT_PATH` and `REJECT_PATH`, estimates click depth without actually clicking, and flags when the depth differential is >2 or no reject option is visible on the first screen.

-**Trick Questions** resolves label text using four methods in order — `for` attribute → wrapping `label` → `aria-labelledby` → `aria-label` — then runs negation token counting and pre-check mismatch detection.
-Two or more negation signals in a single label trigger a yellow flag with confidence proportional to negation count.
+**Trick Questions** resolves label text in the following four ways: `for` attribute, wrapping label, `aria-labelledby`, `aria-label`.
+Then it performs negation token counting and pre-check mismatch detection.
+If a label contains two or more negation signals, a yellow flag is raised with a confidence level increasing with the number of negations.

-**Confirm Shaming** uses a lexical classifier built from Princeton's labeled dataset and Harry Brignull's deceptive.design catalog — covering self-deprecation, financial self-harm framing, knowledge insults, and FOMO framing — applied to all interactive elements under 120 characters.
+**Confirm Shaming** uses a lexical classifier trained on Princeton's labelled dataset and Harry Brignull's deceptive.design catalogue — self-deprecation, financial self-harm framing, knowledge insults, and FOMO framing — applied to all interactive elements less than 120 characters.

-**Third-Party Services** checks all `<script src>` attributes and inline script content against 17 known dark pattern service providers documented in Mathur et al. 2019 — including OptinMonster, ProveSource, FOMO, Hurrify, Klaviyo, and others.
+**Third-Party Services** checks `<script src>` attributes and inline script content against 17 known dark pattern service providers from Mathur et al. 2019, including OptinMonster, ProveSource, FOMO, Hurrify, Klaviyo, and others.

 ## Severity Scoring
 Each finding carries a base severity and a confidence score.
 The page-level score is:

 ```
 page_score = max_finding_severity + floor(log2(finding_count))
 ```

 This rewards pages with many patterns without letting low-severity floods overwhelm a single serious finding.
 A page with one severity-8 finding scores 8.
-A page with six severity-5 findings scores `5 + floor(log2(6)) = 7`.
+A page with six severity-5 findings scores 5 + floor(log2(6)) = 7.

 | Score | Risk Level | Badge Color |
 |---|---|---|